briansha/Cloud_Development/DNANexus/Mutect2/Mutect2_50_samples_applet/README.md

 # Mutect2

-This repository will detail the implementation of an applet that runs 50 samples per job.
+This repository will detail the implementation of an applet on DNANexus that runs 50 samples per job using Mutect2.

-This repository details the creation of an applet on DNANexus for Mutect2.
+## Tutorial
+- Use 0_build_applet.sh, 1_batch_inputs.sh, 2_batch_script.sh, and 3_submission_script.sh in order to submit batch executions.
+- Modify workflow_input.json with correct variables before running batch_script.py
+- Important: "null.txt" - This is a dummy file that can have anything in it, such as "Dummy File".
+But, it must be named "null.txt".
+This file must be assigned to any file variable located in mutect_50_samples_orientation/dxapp.json (such as the "m2_extra_args_files" variable) if you do not want that parameter to be used in the analysis.
+You will need to assign the project ID and the file ID for "null.txt" to the appropriate file variables in the workflow_input.json file.

 ### Special Notes
 Since the Splitintervals task is not being used - notes regarding the -L parameter from the Mutect2 command that is present in the M2 task: